luyadev/luya-themes/README.md

 ];
 ```

 To activate a theme you have to go to the admin area under *Settings > Themes*.
+All installed themes will be listed here and you can choose your active theme.

 For more information see https://luya.io/guide/app-themes

 **Optional**